vhonebon1/CV/README.md

 I decided to join Makers Academy to improve the quality of my code and, drawn in by the intensity of the course, as a challenge to myself.
 In addition to the technical and soft skils I have gained, Makers Academy has given me greater confidence in my ability to approach the unfamiliar and a clearer insight into how to iteratively improve my own learning processes.

 I work well in collborative teams and care about the outcome of my work.
-With this in mind I would like to work for a company that fosters a collaborative working environment and has a positive impact on the world.
+With this in mind I would like to work for a company that fosters a collaborative working environment and that has a positive impact on the world.

 ## Projects